 I am a:

-2. Have at least two years experience as a registered nurse in the field of the specialisation to be undertaken.
+1. have a completed Bachelor of Nursing degree or equivalent, and have at least one years' experience as a registered nurse in the field of the specialisation to be undertaken, and

 English Language Requirements